caiettia/Thesis-Project/project5/README.md

 finally have all of the text from each tweet cleaned up and ready for processing by our model.

 ## Preliminary Observations
 Overall, 207200 tweets by about 45000 unique accounts were retrieved from January 1, 2016 to January 31, 2021.
-We can see the number of tweets over time in the figure below.
+We can see the number of tweets over time with a 12-month moving average imposed in the figure below.

 ![volume](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project5/volume_movingavg_month.png)